loretoparisi/hf-experiments/README.md

 - genre - Generative ENtity REtrieval :fire:
 - mlpvision - MLP Mixex, ResMLP, Perceiver models for Computer Vision :new: :fire:
 - fewnerd - Few-NERD: Not Only a Few-shot NER Dataset :new: :fire:
+- skweak - Weak supervision for NLP :new:

 ## How to build
 To build experiments run